hphelion/documentation/commercial/GA1/ceph/commercial.ceph-helion-openstack-ceph-storage-administration.md

 ##Ceph Administration

-The following sections include useful commands and approaches to Managing and Administrating a growing Ceph Cluster.
+The following sections include useful commands and approaches to mange and administrator a growing Ceph cluster.

 ###Block Device Commands

-The rbd command enables you to create, list, introspect and remove block device images.
+The `rbd` command enables you to create, list, introspect and remove block device images.
 You can also use it to clone images, create snapshots, rollback an image to a snapshot, view a snapshot, etc.

 To use Ceph Block Device commands, you must have access to a running Ceph cluster.

-**CREATING A BLOCK DEVICE IMAGE**
+#####Creating a block device name

-Before you can add a block device to a node, you must create an image for it in the Ceph Storage Cluster first.
-To create a block device image, execute the following:
+Before adding a block device to a node, you must first create an image for it in the Ceph Storage Cluster.
+To create a block device image, execute the following command:

 	rbd create {image-name} --size {megabytes} --pool {pool-name}

-For example, to create a 1GB image named image1 that stores information in a pool named imagelist, execute the following:
+For example, to create a 1GB image named image1 that stores information in a pool named imagelist, and execute the following command:

 	rbd create image1 --size 1024
 	rbd create bar --size 1024 --pool imagelist

-Note - You must create a pool first before you can specify it as a source.
+**Note**: You must first create a pool before you can specify it as a source.

-**LISTING BLOCK DEVICE IMAGES**
+#####Listing block device images

-To list block devices in the rbd pool, execute the following (i.e., rbd is the default pool name):
+* To list block devices in the `rbd` pool, (where rbd is the default pool name), execute the following command:

 	rbd ls

-To list block devices in a particular pool, execute the following, but replace {poolname} with the name of the pool:
+* To list block devices in a particular pool, execute the following command:

 	rbd ls {poolname}